HoussemSellami/Final_Project_DL/README.md

 torch-sparse              0.6.8
 torchvision               0.4.1
 networkx                  2.2
-You need to have these versions or more recent, but not older.
+You need to have these versions or more recent ones, but not older.
 P.S: I tried to make this code platform-independent (works on Windows, Linux, ..).
 In case of any problem, please contact me on: houssem.sellami@hotmail.fr